lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 # PDAX-Customer-Churn-Prediction-Model-

-The goal of this project is to use machine learning classification algorithms to generate predictions on PDAX’s customer churn.
-Working with PDAX’s actual data, I built three classification models: logistic regression, random forest, and XGboost.
+The goal of this project is to use machine learning classification algorithms to predict PDAX’s monthly customer churn.
+Customer churn in this case is defined as "making no trades" next month.
+Working with PDAX’s actual data (privately own and not disclosed), I built three classification models: logistic regression, random forest, and XGboost.
 All three models performed well given the data.

 Design